interlay/interbtc-clients/staked-relayer/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --auto-register-with-faucet-url <auto-register-with-faucet-url>
+        --auto-fund-with-faucet-url <auto-fund-with-faucet-url>
-            Automatically register the staked relayer with collateral received from the faucet and a newly generated address.
+            Automatically fund the staked relayer with collateral received from the faucet and a newly generated address.
 The parameter is the URL of the faucet

-        --auto-register-with-stake <auto-register-with-stake>
-            Automatically register the relayer with the given stake (in Planck)
+        --bitcoin-connection-timeout-ms <bitcoin-connection-timeout-ms>
+            Timeout in milliseconds to wait for connection to bitcoin-core [default: 60000]

+        --bitcoin-poll-timeout-ms <bitcoin-poll-timeout-ms>
+            Timeout in milliseconds to poll Bitcoin [default: 6000]

         --bitcoin-relay-start-height <bitcoin-relay-start-height>
             Starting height to relay block headers, if not defined use the best height as reported